THE MAN FROM THE DARK

 Emily looked around the room and then said, 'I suppose you know why I am here'.

 'Of course I do.
 Then come near'.

-'Exactly, are you such a desperate soul to seek my help?'
+'Exactly, is your soul so desperate as to seek my help?'

-Her heart had a jolt at this, but she seemed not accusing it.
+Her heart jolted at his words, but she seemed not to accuse it.
 'Yes,' she whispered.